yscfromchina/ALVG/README.md

 ### Data Preparation

 For the construction of the dataset that support REC tasks, please refer to the [SimVG](https://github.com/Dmmm1997/SimVG) repository.
-For the construction of the dataset that support both REC and RES tasks we haven't released these yet, out of the review strategy.
+For the construction of the annotations that support both REC and RES tasks, you can download from [here](https://drive.google.com/drive/folders/10oOBLqfuWLwbnv7W9S0TMAdFHK7rhS_4?usp=drive_link).

 The data structure should look like the following: